-- GPA in arts and sciences courses: In order to remain in the advanced imaging program, a student must earn a grade of C or above in all program-required HESC classes. - GPA in advanced imaging courses: A minimum cumulative grade-point average of 2.5 (C) in advanced imaging technology courses must be maintained.
+- GPA in arts and sciences courses: In order to remain in the advanced imaging program, a student must earn a grade of C or above in all HESC classes required for the program. - GPA in advanced imaging courses: A minimum cumulative grade-point average of 2.5 (C) in advanced imaging technology courses must be maintained.
 Students must earn a grade of C or above in all ADIM courses.
 Failure to achieve at least a C in any ADIM course will result in dismissal from the program, and the student must submit a written request in order to be readmitted.
 Readmitted students will be under the Academic Bulletin for that academic year.